Why People Hate Real Estate Agents

-When I first got into the real estate business, I was astounded to discover how many people hate real estate agents.
-I'm not talking about a slight dislike.
+Some new Realtors are astounded to discover how many people hate real estate agents.
+We're not talking about a slight dislike.
 This hatred is a big-time fury.
 With some people, their disdain for Realtors is a truly deep-rooted hatred, engrained in their souls and passed down to their children's children.
 Unfortunately, some of that hatred is justified.
 It's the bad apples in the barrel that give every other real estate agent a bad name, but there is more to it than that.

 For starters, it is the fact that just about anybody can become a real estate agent.
 Until a few years ago in California anybody could get a real estate license just by passing the exam.
 A person did not have to graduate high school to obtain a real estate license.
 Today, the state of California requires minimum educational requirements, but it's still not enough to suit most of us.